Palace of Serbia: Architecture

+Its H-shaped base covers an area of approximately 65000 m2 thus making Palace of Serbia the largest building by area in the country.
+Palace of Serbia consists of 744 offices, about 30 m² each, 13 conference rooms, six salons, three large halls and two garages.

 The building was constructed in the mixed stripped down classicist (the main structure) and modernist (the glass domed great hall with front entrance) architectural styles.
-Common misconception about it being in socialist realism/Stalinist style is due to lack of such buildings in Belgrade in general.
-Due to Tito - Stalin split occurring before major new construction began in the city, the style, with the exception of Trade Unions Building, never took hold in Yugoslavia.
+Common misconception about the building, due to lack of such buildings in Belgrade in general, is that it is an example of Socialist Realism/Stalinist style in architecture.
 While it is the most monumental building of the early socialist period, unfamiliar with Soviet construction of the time, yet familiar with the term used for it, come to this obviously erroneous conclusion.
-Its H-shaped base covers an area of approximately 65,000 m², thus making it the largest building in Serbia by area covered.
-It has 744 offices, about 30 m² each, 13 conference rooms, six salons, three large halls and two garages.

 The representative exterior matches the luxuriously designed interior, also realized according to the architect Mihailo Janković's design, which places this building among the pioneer examples of the „total design“ in domestic architecture.
-The unique interior design, with numerous works of Fine and Applied Arts, which make the integral part of the building, gives the Palace the character of some kind of a gallery of Yugoslav 20th century art.
+The unique interior design, with numerous works of fine and applied arts, gives the building the character of some kind of a gallery of Yugoslav Modern art.
 The interior, as well as the exterior design was supposed to reflect the power, the greatness, the stability and the integrity of new Yugoslavia.
 The interior decoration design included artistic decoration of the walls with the mosaic technique, graffiti and fresco-painting, as well as by placing free-standing sculptures and reliefs, which was the specific assignment given to the special artistic commission.
 The design of the lounges dedicated to all six of the federal republics of the former Socialist Federal Republic of Yugoslavia, located in the central part of the palace, was based on the accentuation of the traditional motifs, characteristic for every federal unit of the country.
-The Yugoslav lounge represented the largest and at the same time the most representative room in the palace.
-The peculiar design of this lounge was seen in the monumental frescoes by Petar Lubarda, and Lazar Vujaklija, as well as the triptych-mosaic The Creation of Yugoslavia, the work of Mladen Srbinović.
+The Yugoslav Salon represented the largest and at the same time the most representative room in the palace.
+The peculiar design of this salon was seen in the monumental frescoes by Petar Lubarda, and Lazar Vujaklija, as well as the triptych-mosaic The Creation of Yugoslavia, the work of Mladen Srbinović.
 The solemn character of this room was particularly emphasized by the crystal chandelier hanging from the dome, with more than two thousand five hundred light bulbs, and the weight of nine tons.